eaonsynergy/Eaonium_EWI_MIDIUSB/README.md

-# Eolium_EWI_MIDIUSB
+# Eaonium_EWI_MIDIUSB
-Eolium is an Open Source Electronic Wind MIDI USB Instrument I wanted to provide to let more people have fun making computer assisted music.
+Eaonium is an Open Source Electronic Wind MIDI USB Instrument I wanted to provide to let more people have fun making computer assisted music.

 The hardware is centered on a Arduino board and the case can be 3D printed.